Family Education Rights and Privacy Act (FERPA)

 - Date degree earned (dates of all degrees earned)

-The university receives inquiries for directory information from a variety of sources including, but not limited to, prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.
-Students should consider very carefully the consequences of their decision to withhold release of any or all directory information items.
+The university receives inquiries for ‘directory information' from a variety of sources including, but not limited to, prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.
 VCSU has no responsibility to contact a student for subsequent permission to release directory information after the student has requested a restriction.
-Student requests to withhold directory information will be honored until the student specifically and officially requests to lift these restrictions.

 Educational records are those records, files, documents, and other materials which contain information directly related to a student’s academic progress, financial status, medical condition, etc. and are maintained by Valley City State University or a party acting on behalf of the university.
 Educational records include more than academic records.
 Educational records, with the exception of those designated as directory information, may not be released without the written consent of the student to any individual, agency, or organization other than specifically authorized personnel.
 A complete copy of the VCSU Student Record Policy can be found in the Student Handbook.